Call us today!

 Day 3: Hobart— Mt Nelson - Richmond (B )

-First, we visit the historical Mount Nelson Signal Station, a site which holds prime position in the hills above Hobart, boasting panoramic views
+First, we visit the historical Mount Nelson Signal Station, a site which holds prime position in the hills above Hobart, boasting panoramic views over Hobart city, the River Derwent and, on a clear day, down to Bruny Island and out to Storm

-over Hobart city, the River Derwent and, on a clear day, down to Bruny Island and out to Storm Bay.
-Next, we tour the historic village of Richmond.
-Walk across Australia’s oldest bridge, built by convict labour between 1823 and 1825, visit the cemetery of Australia’s oldest existing
+Bay.
+Next, we tour to the historic village of Richmond.
+Walk across Australia’s oldest bridge, built by convict labour between 1823 and 1825.
+Visit the cemetery of Australia’s oldest existing Catholic Church, St John the Evangelist, and browse

-delightful historic Georgian village before returning to our accommodation for free time before dinner.
+through the many delightful craft shops, galleries and cafes.
+Wander the streets of this delightful historic Georgian village before returning to our accommodation for free time before dinner.

 Day 4: East Coast/Bicheno//Scamander (BD)

 The tour will depart Hobart this morning and follow the Prosser River valley through Cambridge and Buckland to the beautiful East Coast.
-Scenic highlights include stunning Maria Island views and The Hazards Peaks of Freycinet National Park.
-There is an opportunity to admire the unusual convict built Spiky Bridge, before passing through the seaside village of Swansea.
-Then, it’s on to the fishing and holiday village of Bicheno, viewing the ‘Gulch’ fishing harbour and having lunch (own
+Scenic highlights include stunning Maria Island views and The Hazards Peaks of Freycinet National

-expense).
+Park.
+There is an opportunity to admire the unusual convict built Spiky Bridge, before passing through the seaside village.
+Then, it’s on to the fishing and holiday village of Bicheno, viewing the ‘Gulch’ fishing harbour and time to enjoy lunch (own expense).
 Our next stop is East Coast Natureworld, the perfect place to experience Tasmania’s unique wildlife, including Tasmanian devils.
 East Coast Natureworld sits amongst 150 acres of natural coastal bushland and lagoons at Bicheno.
 Enjoy a guided tour and feed the friendly kangaroos.
 From Bicheno, the tour will follow the scenic coastal Tasman Highway to Scamander to stay the night and have dinner at The Scamander Beach Resort.

 Day 5: Scamander/Launceston (BD)